Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

    For a full list of current bugs, and proposed enhancements see
    <https://github.com/rogerclarkmelbourne/opengd77/issues>

-The firmware is designed for Amateur Radio use, especially on DMR, and has a number of features for Amateur Radio use which are not normally available on commercial DMR radios.

-These include direct numerical entry of DMR TalkGroup numbers and use of the Rx Group list to control the TG’s selectable for each DMR “channel”.

 Also, as far as possible the firmware is open source.
 This allows anyone to modify the firmware to suit their own individual needs, and also for peer review and improvement of the firmware source code.

 ### Credits